 Jaci has received numerous awards, among them: the New England Advisory Council of the Trust for Public Land’s New England Conservation Award for “outstanding vision, passion and dedication to the conservation of a unique landscape;” the Cotuit Community MVP Award presented by KeySpan, in partnership with the Cape Cod Baseball League, in recognition of her commitment to community; the distinguished Region 1-EPA Environmental Merit Award; and was celebrated as a Green Hero-Protector of Open Space by Cape Cod Magazine.
 Jaci has participated in 15 national land trust events.
 She is the 2nd Vice President of the Board of Directors of The Compact of Cape Cod Conservation Trusts and serves on the Board of the Alliance to Protect Nantucket Sound.
 She is also member of the Advisory Board of Three Bays Preservation.

-Lillie Peterson-Wirtanen graduated with a BA in Classics from University of California Santa Barbara in 2014.
+Lillie Peterson-Wirtanen graduated with a BA in Classics from University of California Santa Barbara.
 She has spent much of her time between two coasts – living in Santa Cruz and West Barnstable.
-Currently, she is the BLT Director of Administration and Outreach, responsible for diverse duties such as database management, special events, social media outreach and support for the BLT staff, Board of Directors and committee members.
+Currently, she is the BLT Director of Administration and Outreach, responsible for diverse duties such as programming, database management, special events, social media outreach and support for the BLT staff, Board of Directors and committee members.